 a Late Summer / Early Fall Art Show

 “Harvest” is our late summer early fall show.
 This time of year is a blessing and something to celebrate!
 We have asked artists to respond to this theme!
 This show will be launched online on Friday, August 7th.
 Join us for opening remarks on Friday, August 7th at 6 PM and on Saturday, August 8th at 10 AM.
 This show is primarily women from the North Central MA Women’s Caucus for Art as well as one of the New Hampshire WCA groups.
 We opened it up to other women we know who are fine artists.
 We are very very very honored to have the 3 judges above who will choose which artworks and artists are included in this show: Pat Gericke (NYC), Jennifer Okumura (Boston), and Elizabeth Whelan (Martha’s Vineyard).
-Please join us during the month of August for online events related to this show.
+Please join us during the month of August, September, and October for online events related to this show.

 Elizabeth R. Whelan is a contemporary artist working from her studio on the island of Chappaquiddick in Massachusetts, with a focus on portraits.